Marco0201/Personal-Blog/README.md

 ## Running the Project
-``It is important to follow all the steps for running this project.
-Do not miss a single step!``

 To run the project make sure to be in the right directory.
 You should be in the following directory: ``Personal-Blog\Blog\``